romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 Place `.select` or `.selectAll` before `.update` to specify returning columns.

 Need to provide `.where`, or `.findBy`, or `.find` conditions before calling `.update`.
-To ensure that whole table won't be updated by accident, update without where will result in TypeScript and runtime error.
+To ensure that whole table won't be updated by accident, update without where conditions will result in TypeScript and runtime error.

-To update table without conditions put `true` in second argument:
+To update table without conditions put `true` in second argument.

+If `select` and `where` were specified before the update it will return array of updated records.

+If `select` and `take`, `find` or similar were specified before the update it will return one updated records.

 ```ts
 await Table.update({ name: 'new name' }, true)